California Dementia & Memory Care Facilities

 In navigating the landscape of memory care in California, families encounter a variety of options, ranging from small, residential care homes to larger, purpose-built facilities.
 Each facility reflects a commitment to addressing the unique challenges posed by memory loss, offering a range of services tailored to the individual needs of residents.
 As California continues to be a hub for innovative healthcare solutions, its memory care facilities stand at the forefront, providing essential support and care for individuals on their journey through memory-related disorders.

-On this page, you can browse through 3671 dementia and Alzheimer’s options in the state of California.
-Dementia and memory care costs in California are $186 per day, which translates to $5,583 per month and $66,996 per year.
+On this page, you can browse through 3671 memory care options in the state of California.
+Dementia and memory care costs in California are $186 per day, which equals to $5,583 per month and $66,996 per year.
 The most affordable dementia care locations in California can be found in:

 • Clearlake - $143 per day